Friday, June 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The takeaway

-In many ways, the Multi-Gig standard (2.5Gbps and 5Gbps) is somewhat of a "hack" to get us significantly beyond 1Gbps in a wired network using existing CAT5e (or higher) wiring.
+In many ways, the Multi-Gig standard (2.5Gbps and 5Gbps) is somewhat of a “hack” to significantly exceed 1Gbps in a wired network using existing CAT5e (or higher-grade) cabling.

-This standard is a lesser variant of 10GBASE-T -- though the two are now blurred into one -- and a sweet spot that allows us to take full advantage of Wi-Fi 6/6E and Wi-Fi 7 without spending on replacing the existing infrastructure.
+This standard is a lesser variant of 10GBASE-T, though the two are now blurred into one, and a sweet spot that allows us to take full advantage of Wi-Fi 7 (and the upcoming Wi-Fi 8) without replacing the existing infrastructure.

 Share what you just read!